Culture of Greece: Public holidays and festivals

 According to Greek Law every Sunday of the year is a public holiday.
 In addition, there are four obligatory, official public holidays: March 25 (Greek Independence Day), Easter Monday, August 15 (Assumption or Dormition of the Holy Virgin) and December 25 (Christmas).
 Two more days, May 1 (Labour Day) and October 28 (Ohi Day), are regulated by law as optional but it is customary for employees to be given the day off.
 There are, however, more public holidays celebrated in Greece than are announced by the Ministry of Labour each year as either obligatory or optional.
 The list of these non-fixed National Holidays rarely changes and has not changed in recent decades, giving a total of eleven National Holidays each year.

-In addition to the National Holidays, there Public Holidays that are not celebrated nationwide, but only by a specific professional group or a local community.
-For example, many municipalities have a "Patron Saint", also called "Name Day", or a "Liberation Day", and at this day is customary for schools to have a day off.
+In addition to the National Holidays, there are Public Holidays that are not celebrated nationwide, but only by a specific professional group or a local community.
+For example, many municipalities have a "Patron Saint", also called "Name Day", or a "Liberation Day", and at this day it is customary for schools to have a day off.